 Guidelines for Plotting

-Two large format poster printers(called "plotters") are available at the Help Desk (Quentin Burdick Building (formerly the IACC)150) for specialty printing.
+Two large format poster printers(called "plotters") are available at the IT Help Desk (Quentin Burdick Building 150) for specialty printing.
 Color laser printing is also available in the clusters.
-TLMC learning assistants can assist customers in setting up their print projects and sending them to the Help Desk plotters or cluster printers.
+TLMC learning assistants can assist customers in setting up their print projects and sending them to the IT Help Desk plotters or cluster printers.

 Always use the largest, highest quality images when creating large posters for plotting.
 Almost always, images lose quality when they are enlarged.

 Resolution should be set to 144 pixels per inch or higher.

 Software and File Formats for Plotting

 The following software programs are commonly used to create and/or save plots and are available in the TLMC lab:

 - Adobe Acrobat

 In Photoshop, saving your file in native Photoshop format (psd) will retain the highest quality and the layers for further editing.